koromodako/yaw/index.md

 * Now retired [MapIF](https://github.com/LoicTouzard/mapif) was a funny website created to keep track of engineering school friends after we graduated.
 Precision was voluntarily limited to the city scale to preserve privacy.

+---
 ### Creations

-* [mkCTF](https://github.com/koromodako/mkctf) is framework to enable efficient team work when preparing challenges for a CTF.
+* [mkCTF](https://github.com/koromodako/mkctf): a framework to enable efficient team work when preparing challenges for a CTF.

+* [hbsrecover](https://github.com/koromodako/hbsrecover): a tool to recover encrypted files backed up using _QNAP Hybrid Backup Sync_.

-* [Datashark](https://github.com/koromodako/datashark) is an evolution of the [PoC](https://github.com/koromodako/datashark-poc).
+* [Datashark](https://github.com/koromodako/datashark): an evolution of the [PoC](https://github.com/koromodako/datashark-poc).
   It was designed to automatise the extraction of valuable information from any file whose type is known or has already been reversed.
   Work is in progress and I do not have a lot of free time to spend on this at the moment.

-* A Qt-based program called [Picsou](https://github.com/koromodako/picsou) that helps me keep track of expenses.
+* [Picsou](https://github.com/koromodako/picsou): a Qt-based program that helps me keep track of expenses.
 It's not beautiful and but it's useful.

+---
 ### Engineering school projects

 Some of INSA projects: